 The deck hatch is supported in the open position by an adjustable hatch adjuster.
-To close the hatch, loosen the knob on the hatch adjuster and close the hatch.
+To close the hatch, loosen the hatch adjuster and lower the hatch.
 Secure in the closed position with the two cam levers on the inside of the hatch.